 Heat Advisory issued for Miami-Dade, Broward, Monroe counties

-MIAMI - For a third straight day, the National Weather Service has issued a Heat Advisory for portions of southern, southwest, and southeastern Florida including Miami-Dade, Broward, and Monroe counties.
+MIAMI - For a fourth straight day, the National Weather Service has issued a Heat Advisory for portions of southern, southwest, and southeastern Florida including Miami-Dade, Broward, and Monroe counties.

 The National Weather Service issues a Heat Advisory when a heat index of 105 degrees or higher is expected for at least two hours.
 Under this advisory, everyone is urged to precautions, especially those who are at the most risk such as children, infants, older adults, people with chronic medical conditions, outdoor workers, and pregnant women.